rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/examples/node-todo/index.md

 # About

-You can find all the code for this example on ritHub in the [rethinkdb-example-nodejs repository](https://github.com/rethinkdb/rethinkdb-example-nodejs/tree/master/todo-angular-express).
+You can find all the code for this example on GitHub in the [rethinkdb-example-nodejs repository](https://github.com/rethinkdb/rethinkdb-example-nodejs/tree/master/todo-angular-express).

 This application was originally an example to illustrate AngularJS taken from [todomvc.com](http://todomvc.com/).
 The code was slightly modified to persist data with a server running on Node.js with ExpressJS.

-This article discusses only about the server-side code and more precisely the file [app.js](https://github.com/rethinkdb/rethinkdb-example-nodejs/blob/master/todo-angular-express/app.js)
+This article discusses only the server-side code and more precisely the file [app.js](https://github.com/rethinkdb/rethinkdb-example-nodejs/blob/master/todo-angular-express/app.js)